TTUDhanushka/HsiClassifier/README.md

 In the working directory, it will create additional folder named "SpectralLibrary".
 This folder contains, datacubes, spectral distribution, meta data and location of the sample data captured for each class.

+The spectral data library folder is in the same working directory named as "SpectralLibrary".
+It contains spectral data for each class, image location where the samples taken, spectral characteristic curve and meta data containing size of the sample.

 ### Training various neural network architectures
 Various neural network architectures are implementd in "percepttron_nets.m" file.
 These networks can be trained using "nn_trainer.m" script.
 And the "nn_tester.m" has all the functions needed for classification.